AeEn123/Roblox-assets-extractor/CHECKLIST.md

 - [x] - Implement asset copying
 - [x] - image decoder to quickly preview assets
 - [x] - Use versioning numbers better major.minor.patch
+- [ ] - Make it into a table with specific details e.g size, type, time created
 - [ ] - Wait for translations

 ### Changelog for 1.0.0
 Name: The actually major update
+# File list
+The file list has seen major improvements, now having a table-like layout.
 # Images tab
 Major improvements are made to the images tab, allowing you to preview the images within the application The images will appear in a grid-like interface just like any file manager.
 # Translations
-Thanks to @MarcelDev for keeping translations up to date
+Thanks to @MarcelDev and @Vonercecnt for keeping translations up to date
 # Minor changes
 You can now right-click on assets to see the properties, because of this, a setting has been added to remove the toolbar